tectoniumhub/Sevarain/Documents/Alphabets.md

     <td>Ï</td><td>O (ɔ)</td><td>Ō</td>
   </tr>
   <tr>
-    <td>Ñ</td><td>Jh (dʒʰ)</td>
+    <td>Ñ</td><td>Jh (dʒʰ)</td><td>Ġ (ɣ)</td>
   </tr>
 </table>

 In here, "F" and "Ph" pronounce as the same.
 It does not contain many aspirations like other languages do.
 "C" often pronounces as "tʃ" while "X" pronounces as "χ" and every vowels have its tones.
+"W" is a semi vowel but "V" is not a semi vowel.
 In the table, it did not mention all tones, so here is mentioned below

 <text>
   <b>SHORTER PRONUNCIATION:</b> A, E, I, O, U